-Walkthrough of ENA submission using the Galaxy container
+Walkthrough of reads submission to ENA using the Galaxy container

 A screencast is available on our youtube channel that will guide you through all the steps discussed below: